MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/refund_policy_returns.md

 [!include [banner](includes/banner.md)]

-This article decribes how to set up a returns and refunds policy for a channel in Microsoft Dyanamics 365 Commerce.
+This article decribes how to set up a returns and refunds policy for a channel in Microsoft Dynamics 365 Commerce.

 The channel return policy in Dynamics 365 Commerce enables retailers to set enforcements on which payment tenders can be allowed for processing a return on a point of sale (POS) device.